Skip to main content

 (4) A list of the states in which the terminal distributor may legally sell dangerous drugs.

-(F) A veterinarian, licensed under Chapter 4741. of the Revised Code, may sell or offer to sell dangerous drugs via the internet only when the internet pharmacy, that fulfills the dangerous drug prescription or facilitates the sale of the dangerous drug maintains accreditation as a verified internet pharmacy practice site from the national association of boards of pharmacy.
+(F) A veterinarian, licensed under Chapter 4741. of the Revised Code, may sell or offer to sell dangerous drugs via the internet only when the internet pharmacy that fulfills the dangerous drug prescription or facilitates the sale of the dangerous drug maintains a digital pharmacy accreditation from the national association of boards of pharmacy.

 Supplemental Information